 Across different industries, average sign-up rates vary between around 1 and 5%.
 The Art Newspaper, a long-time client of ours, wanted a bigger uptake.
-They approached us with two objectives — firstly, to create a microsite that would notify readers on content around London Gallery Weekend 2021, providing a sign-up opportunity for updates; and secondly, to present that content in a more compelling format than typically expected from standard news templates.
+They approached us with two objectives — firstly, to create a microsite that would notify readers on content around London Gallery Weekend 2021 and provide a sign-up opportunity for updates; and secondly, to present that content in a more compelling format than typically expected from standard news templates.

-Our response was to build an elegant, animated landing page that would motivate readers to subscribe to updates.
-Once signed up, they would be notified whenever anything new was published, leading them into a weekend of art with varied offerings of content.
+Our response was to build an elegant, evolving, and animated landing page that would motivate readers to subscribe to updates.
+Once signed up, they would be notified whenever anything new was published to the landing page, leading them into a weekend of art with varied offerings of content.

-Content blocks built visual variety, animating as readers scrolled through to the bottom of the page.
-Blocks were created for videos, interviews, critics’ choice content, and comments, each having a unique composition on screen, transitioning from one to another until ultimately leading to the sign-up form.
+Content blocks built visual variety, animating as readers scrolled through the page.
+Blocks were created which would contain videos, interviews, critics’ choice content, and comments, each having a unique composition on screen, transitioning from one to another.

-The challenge on this project was creating a landing page that was captivating to use, but that didn’t pull focus away from its content — which is always the most important thing, especially with a media website.
-We did this by breaking out of the formality of an existing system, creating a microsite that could be promoted separately and more widely.
+The challenge on this project was creating a landing page that was captivating to use, but that didn’t pull focus away from its content, which is always the most important thing.
+We did this by breaking out of the formality of an existing system; creating a microsite that could be promoted separately and more widely.